Computational-Ocularscience/KinemaNet/docs/README.md

 ## PyPI installation
-We published this speckle data generator package on PyPI [Specklegen](https://pypi.org/project/specklegen/0.1.2/).
-Alternatively, this library can be installed and used as follows:
+This speckle dataset generator can be installed and used as follows:

 Installation
 ```
 conda create -n specklegen_env python=3.8
-pip install specklegen==0.1.1
+pip install specklegen==0.1.4
 ```
 Usage